 Human Rights Campaign Statement on March 27 Events

-April 1, 2013 by Fred Sainz, Vice President, Communications and Marketing
+Post submitted by Fred Sainz, former HRC Vice President, Communications & Marketing

 In the midst of a tremendously historic week for our community, two unfortunate incidents at the United for Marriage event at the Supreme Court last week have caused pain in the community.
 In one case, a trans activist was asked to remove the trans pride flag from behind the podium, and in another, a queer undocumented speaker was asked to remove reference to his immigration status in his remarks.